sara-sabr/ITStrategy/_pages/en/capabilities.md

 #### Recommendations

-To improve team **monitoring effectiveness**, focus efforts on two main areas:
+This excerpt from the [DORA DevOps capabilities guides](https://cloud.google.com/solutions/devops/capabilities) indicates that in order to improve team **monitoring effectiveness**, you should focus efforts on two main areas:

-- **Collecting data from key areas throughout the value chain.** By analysing the data that you collect and doing a gap analysis, you can help ensure that you collect the right data for your organization.
+>- **Collecting data from key areas throughout the value chain.**
+  By analysing the data that you collect and doing a gap analysis, you can help ensure that you collect the right data for your organization.
-- **Using the collected data to make business decisions.** The data that you collect should drive value across the organization, and the metrics that you select must be meaningful to your organization.
+>- **Using the collected data to make business decisions.**
+  The data that you collect should drive value across the organization, and the metrics that you select must be meaningful to your organization.
   Meaningful data can be used by many teams, from DevOps to Finance.
   It's also important to find the right medium to display the monitoring information.
   Different uses for the information demand different presentation choices.
   Real-time dashboards might be most useful to the DevOps team, while regularly generated business reports might be useful for metrics measured over a longer period.
   The most important thing is to ensure the data is available, shared, and used to guide decisions.
   If the best you can do to kick things off is a shared spreadsheet, use that.
   Then graduate to fancy dashboards later.
   Don't let perfect be the enemy of good enough.

 *Learn more about [Monitoring systems to inform business decisions](https://cloud.google.com/solutions/devops/devops-measurement-monitoring-systems)*

-To do a good job with **monitoring and observability**, your teams should have the following:
+Based on the [DORA DevOps capabilities guides](https://cloud.google.com/solutions/devops/capabilities), to improve **monitoring and observability**, your teams should have the following:

 - Reporting on the overall health of systems (Are my systems functioning?
 Do my systems have sufficient resources available?).
 - Reporting on system state as experienced by customers (Do my customers know if my system is down and have a bad experience?).